gitbls/pistrong/README.md

 * `makeMyCA` - Use makeMyCA to create your secure custom CA supporting iOS, Windows, and Linux Clients after completing the installation.
 Or you can roll your own of course, using this as a model.

+* `makeTunnel` - Use makeTunnel to create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) with strongSwan on both ends of the VPN.

 ## Up and Running Nearly Instantly!

 Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP provider.
 If you don't use a DNS name, then you'll need to use your external IP address to access the VPN.